micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

   }
   ```

-For a detail on the avaliable QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).
+For a detail on the available QoS options and the advantages and disadvantages between reliable and best effort modes, check the [QoS tutorial](../qos/).

 ### <a name="sub_callback"/>Callbacks
 The executor is responsible to call the configured callback when a message is published.
-The function will have the message as its only argument, containing the values sended by the publisher:
+The function will have the message as its only argument, containing the values sent by the publisher:

 // TODO: explain function prototype?
 ```C